rtCamp/Frappe-Manager/docs/faq.md

 ### Can I run multiple benches on the same machine?

 Yes.
 Each bench gets its own containers, workspace, apps and database schema.
-Two things are shared: one MariaDB server (`global-db`) and one nginx proxy holding ports 80 and 443, which routes to the right bench by domain. `fm list` shows them all.
+Two things are shared: one MariaDB server (`mariadb`) and one nginx proxy holding ports 80 and 443, which routes to the right bench by domain. `fm list` shows them all.

 ---